Chaarangan/NERP/README.md

 ### Usage
 #### Environment Setup
 1. Activate a new conda/python environment
-2. Execute the following to install required pip dependencies
+2. Execute the following to install NERP
 ```python
 pip install NERP
 ```